-In every stigmergic system, the effect of agent actions on the environment are understood as signs, which once created persist independently of their creator and are observable by the other agents, besides being subject of manipulation by the environment itself according to the laws which characterise the stigmergic processes - e.g. diffusion and evaporation.
-Differently from pheromones in the case of ant-based stigmergy, in the case cognitive stigmergy such signs are typically symbolic, holding a general piece of knowledge which can have both quality and quantity information, with a formal or informal semantics, referring to one or more ontologies.
+In every stigmergic system, the effects of agent actions on the environment are understood as signs.
+Once created, signs persist independently of their creator and are observable by the other agents, and are subject of manipulation by the environment itself according to the laws which characterise the stigmergic processes-e.g. diffusion and evaporation.
+Differently from pheromones in the case of ant-based stigmergy, in the case of cognitive stigmergy signs typically hold a symbolic value, embodying information of some sort, with a formal or informal semantics, referring to some ontology.
 We refer to such a symbolic information in cognitive stigmergy as annotations.